kaileesmith/Code_Quiz/ReadMe.md

 # Code Quiz
-For this assignment, I was tasked with creating a times quiz about coding!
+For this assignment, I was tasked with creating a timed quiz about coding!

 ## User Story